This article is over 5 years old and may contain outdated information.

 Look closely at Alex Janvier’s art and you’ll see that it tells stories anchored by a deep connection to the land, a link that reveals itself in his sinuous, riverine lines that morph into the familiar form of an eagle’s head angled toward the heavens or a beaver nestled against the curve of the shoreline.

-But his latest work, Thirteen Moons — which makes its debut* today at the new home of The Royal Canadian Geographical Society at 50 Sussex Drive in Ottawa during the launch of the Indigenous Peoples Atlas of Canada project — has its roots in something far more mundane: a hotel meeting room.
+But his latest work, Thirteen Moons — which makes its debut* today at the new home of the Royal Canadian Geographical Society at 50 Sussex Drive in Ottawa during the launch of the Indigenous Peoples Atlas of Canada project — has its roots in something far more mundane: a hotel meeting room.

-In 2014, Janvier was unable to attend a meeting of Indigenous elders who gather once a year at Banff National Park’s Juniper Hotel, which is near the remains of a 4,000-year-old pit house, a type of subterranean dwelling traditionally constructed by the Secwepmec people of the British Columbia Interior.
+In 2014, Janvier was unable to attend a meeting of Indigenous Elders who gather once a year at Banff National Park’s Juniper Hotel, which is near the remains of a 4,000-year-old pit house, a type of subterranean dwelling traditionally constructed by the Secwepmec people of the British Columbia Interior.
 The elders, who represent six different language groups, all with a cultural memory of the Bow Valley thousands of years older than modern-day Banff, meet at the site to participate in ceremonies and share stories about the valley.

 Despite missing that meeting, Janvier travelled to Banff several weeks later to meet with the Juniper Hotel’s Peter Poole.
 As they toured the property, Janvier observed that while the elders like to meet and sit in circle, most of the hotel’s available spaces were rectangular meeting rooms.
 He envisioned creating a circular space formed from fabric panels.
 Poole suggested that Janvier might like to paint the panels, and the idea for Thirteen Moons was born.

-Alex Janvier by Amber Bracken for Canadian Geographic Expand Image
+Alex Janvier by Amber Bracken for Canadian Geographic

 Alex Janvier works in his studio in Cold Lake, Alta.
 (Photo: Amber Bracken/Canadian Geographic)